dapr/proposals/20251022-S-placementV2.md

   * Client-side hashing for actor routing (remains in the sidecar)
   * Placement tables (remain in-memory) -> as per‑type rings (in‑memory), this is _still_ **not** persisted
   * Actor feature requests like actor pubsub, cross namespace actor invocation, etc
+    * Hard stickiness can be done in the future via an rpc on the Scheduler, but is outside the scope of this proposal
 * What alternatives have been considered, and why do they not solve the problem?
   * Keep Placement and Scheduler separate and fix existing Placement issues:
     * Hand rolled raft, means 2 leaderships to manage